BurlingtonCodeAcademy/Independent-Capstone/readme.md

 ### Auth Component

-This component should allow the user to register and signup.
+This component should allow the user to signup and login.
 It will require conditional rendering to switch between both states.

 It's functional end result should update the `localStorage` token in the browser's client.

 The token functionality is best put inside `App.jsx` so that other components can freely use it as well.

-### Rooms Component

-This component should allow the user to view all available rooms to them.
-When clicked upon a room, they should be invited to respective room.
-This can be a separate component or one that shows up in nav-like fashion.
-If the latter is your preference, please skip to the next component.

-### Room Component
+### App Specific Component

-This component should consist of two sub-components: input and the view.
-The input allows user to input text into the field.
-After the input has been registered, the user will have a `send` button to the right of the field.
-This button should send the request over to the server's respective endpoint.

-> HINT
-> In order to mimic WebSockets functionality (stateful), fetch data from the server each time a request is sent.
-> This will allow client to view the new message immediately in the display field.

-The view sub-component should consist of an area where users can see all of the messages within a particular room.
+The rest of the front-end build is based on your application's purpose.

+You will need to construct components that will handle or allow the user to preform all of the full CRUD capabilities of the server.

+You may use a UI Library with your components, but please add enough styling so the components do not look exactly like the direct examples from the UI Library documentation.

-> NOTE
+> NOTE:
 > This application will be viewed by your potential employers.
-We don't specify any styling requirements.
 > It might be a good idea to utilize flex or grid and make sure it's visually simple and appealing to the eyes.
+> > We expect a fair amount of styling to make the client side look presentable and polished/complete.

 ## Icebox

-- [ ] Server has full CRUD functionality on messages.
-Basic requirement of this application is to send and retrieve messages.
-Add a button next to each message which will allow you to select `edit` and `delete` options.
-This will then send a request to update or delete respective message.

-- [ ] The user should only be allowed to delete their own messages.
+- [ ] The user should only be allowed to update or delete items that belong to them (items they created).
+- [ ] Make sure the application is mobile responsive.

-- [ ] Add admin functionality check which allows an admin to delete any messages.
+- [ ] Add admin functionality check which allows an admin to delete any app specific CRUD items.
+- [ ] If needed: utilize an external API for additional content.